YXSIO/RCNN_Summary/README.md

 > The Trios of RCNN will help you to understand how the detection algorithm innovate in order to improve the accuracy and efficiency.
 > Further, to understand how attention works in CV is another aspect to make your CV knowledge to a new level.

-## -- Lesson One -- Regional CNN
+## Regional CNN

+### Four major components
+- Selection search
+	1. Design the bb candidate: Selection search: segmentation -> greedy algo: similarity for neighbours
+	2. SS mainly find the candidate bounding box

+- CNN feature extraction
-1, Classifier: cbrp32: input(image) and output(one hot )
+	1. Classifier: cbrp32: input(image) and output(one hot )
+	2. Alexnet
+- SVM classifier
+	1. Training the classifer involve nagative and positive data preparation
+- Bounding box regression
-2, Detection: boundiung box location: tranverse all the location and size of the bounding boxes 3, Finding good bb candidante could improve the efficiency 3', Training the classifer involve nagative and positive data preparation ** So far, the moving bb classifier could solve the detection problem
+	1. Detection: boundiung box location: tranverse all the location and size of the bounding boxes

-Speed VS Accuracy
+	2. Finding good bb candidante could improve the efficiency

-RCNN prefer accuracy
+## Fast RCNN
-1, use the best classifer: Alexnet
-2, Design the bb candidate: Selection search: segmentation -> greedy algo: similarity for neighbour 3, SS mainly find the candidate bounding box

-Bounding box regression:

-### Orthogonalization

-- Some deep learning developers know exactly what hyperparameter to tune in order to try to achieve one effect.
-This is a process we call orthogonalization.
-- In orthogonalization, you have some controls, but each control does a specific task and doesn't affect other controls.
-- For a supervised learning system to do well, you usually need to tune the knobs of your system to make sure that four things hold true - chain of assumptions in machine learning:
-  1. You'll have to fit training set well on cost function (near human level performance if possible).
-     - If it's not achieved you could try bigger network, another optimization algorithm (like Adam)...
-  2. Fit dev set well on cost function.
-     - If its not achieved you could try regularization, bigger training set...
-  3. Fit test set well on cost function.
-     - If its not achieved you could try bigger dev. set...
-  4. Performs well in real world.
-     - If its not achieved you could try change dev. set, change cost function...

 ### Single number evaluation metric

 - Its better and faster to set a single number evaluation metric for your project before you start it.